can/DETTeCT-for-ICS/README.md

 ## Authors and contribution
 This project is developed and maintained by [Can Kurnaz](https://github.com/can) (Twitter: [@0x43414e](https://twitter.com/0x43414e))

-Any contribution would be !
+Any contribution would be highly appreciated!
 Contributions can be both in code, as well as in ideas you might have for further development, usability improvements, etc.

 ### Work of others
 DeTT&CT for ICS was inspired by the work of others: